anthonysharpy/golang_restful_api/src/readme.txt

 -------- USAGE --------

 To start the server, run the executable file (do it from the command line or you probably won't see any output).
+The database is automatically created if it doesn't already exist.
 To run the curl tests, start the server and then run the .sh file.
 To run the Go unit tests, cd into the src directory and run go test (you do not need to start the server; it will start itself).